How To Save Your Game

 .

-I quickly discovered that the save files are encrypted using a library
+I quickly discovered that the save files are encrypted by AES (seems

 .